messai-engineering/iYuga/README.md

-# sYuga
+# iYuga

-A Swift in implementation to Yuga.
+A Swift in implementation to Yuga for iOS